Since his inauguration on January 20, 2017, President Donald Trump has appointed two United States Supreme Court Justices.

 - February 27, 2019 – Gorsuch joined Justice Thomas in urging the Court to reconsider Gideon v.
 Wainwright, the 1963 ruling that guarantees criminal defendants a lawyer even if they can’t afford it.

-- February 27, 2019 – Gorsuch and Kavanaugh dissented when the Court held that an inmate suffering from dementia may not be executed if his disease is so severe that he is unable to understand the reason for his punishment.
+- February 27, 2019 – Gorsuch dissented when the Court held that an inmate suffering from dementia may not be executed if his disease is so severe that he is unable to understand the reason for his punishment.

 - February 7, 2019: Neil Gorsuch and Brett Kavanaugh voted to allow Louisiana’s law, identical to the law in Texas declared unconstitutional in Whole Woman’s Health v.
 Hellerstedt, that would close some of the last three abortion clinics in the state, to go forward.
 A majority of the court stayed the law pending appeal.
 Kavanaugh wrote a dissent explaining why the law should be allowed to move forward, “an opinion” one author wrote, that should not be taken as anything less than a declaration of war on Roe v.
 Wade.”